gui-car-nte/ColaboracionINTA/README.md

 <!-- poner en ingles -->

-## Iniciar entorno virtual
+## Start virtual environment

-Para crear un entorno virtual debmos ejecutar el siguiente comando en la terminal
+To create a virtual environment we must execute the following command in the terminal

 Linux: